 Leroy Campbell, Visual Artist.
 Mr. Campbell’s artwork is exhibited in galleries and institutions throughout the United States, as well as in Japan and Africa.
 He has evolved a unique artistic style, which features distinctive figures and references to cultural traditions and rituals from West Africa.
 Mr. Campbell will share his recent work including “The Newspaper Series.”

-Mary and Wilson Moran, Cultural historians, descendants of Amelia Dawley, the women whose singing linked the Gullah tradition to Sierra Leone, and subjects in the film The Language You Cry In.
-They will close the workshop with stories about their family history, “Amelia’s Song” and their journey to discover their ancestral roots in Sierra Leone.
+Wilson Moran, Cultural historians, descendants of Amelia Dawley, the women whose singing linked the Gullah tradition to Sierra Leone, and subjects in the film The Language You Cry In.
+He will share stories about their family history, “Amelia’s Song” and their journey to discover their ancestral roots in Sierra Leone.

 Karen Wortham, Tour Guide, First African Baptist Church, the oldest Black Church in North America, and African American Tour of Savannah.
-Karen has delighted and inspired visitors with her knowledge and unique gift of telling the story of this country’s “peculiar institution,” slavery.
+Ms. Wortham has delighted and inspired visitors with her knowledge and unique gift of telling the story of this country’s “peculiar institution,” slavery.

-Robert Stephens, Project Co-Director, Professor of Music at the University of Connecticut and Savannah native.
-Publications include: “Beating For Sàngó: The African Origins of the Bàtá,” The International Journal for Africana Studies (2005), “Etta James: A Biography,” in Black Women in America, 2nd ed.
-(2004).
-He will present a session on Gullah music traditions, discuss the use of primary source documents and mentor teacher projects.
+Robert Stephens, Project Director, Professor of Music at the University of Connecticut and Savannah native.
+Publications include: “Beating For Sàngó: The African Origins of the Bàtá,” The International Journal for Africana Studies, “Etta James: A Biography,” in Black Women in America, 2nd ed.
+He will present a session on culture and Gullah music traditions and mentor teacher projects.